Congressional Freethought Caucus

 The Congressional Freethought Caucus is a membership organization in the United States House of Representatives established to promote policy solutions based on reason and science, and to defend the secular character of government.
-Representatives Jared Huffman and Jamie Raskin have served as co-chairs since the caucus formed in April 2018.
+Representatives Jared Huffman and Jamie Raskin have co-chaired the caucus since its April 2018 formation.

 Background

 The Congressional Freethought Caucus was unveiled by Huffman during the Secular Coalition for America annual awards dinner in Washington, DC.
 The Secular Coalition for America released a statement applauding the founding members of the caucus: "The formation of a Congressional Freethought Caucus is a milestone moment for nonreligious Americans in our continued struggle for inclusion in the political process and recognition as a constituency.
 We are living in a time when one-quarter of Americans identify as nonreligious and yet, despite these demographic changes, our community is still disparaged, stigmatized, and underrepresented in elected offices at every level of government.
 By proudly and unapologetically standing up for the nonreligious, these Members of Congress have struck a powerful blow against the de facto religious test that keeps so many secular Americans from seeking public office."

 According to a 2019 Gallup poll, only 60% of Americans would vote an atheist for president.
 This is lower than the number who would vote for an African American, Jewish, gay, or Muslim candidate.